Skip to main content

 A systematic approach can help you mitigate potential cybersecurity threats and manage risks coming from third parties.
 Third-party risk management (TPRM) is an example of such an approach.

 In a nutshell, TPRM is the process of determining, analyzing, and managing third-party risks.
-This process can cover different aspects of your company’s operations: work with sensitive data and intellectual property, access management, financial operations, and so on.
+This process can cover different aspects of your organization’s operations: work with sensitive data and intellectual property, access management, financial operations, and so on.

 There are several international standards and commonly used frameworks that can serve as a basis for outlining your third-party risk management strategy.
 The following resources will prove particularly helpful: